geerlingguy/ansible-role-docker/README.md

 You can control whether the package is installed, uninstalled, or at the latest version by setting `docker_package_state` to `present`, `absent`, or `latest`, respectively.
 Note that the Docker daemon will be automatically restarted if the Docker package is updated.
 This is a side effect of flushing all handlers (running any of the handlers that have been notified by this and any other role up to this point in the play).

+    docker_service_managed: true
     docker_service_state: started
     docker_service_enabled: true
     docker_restart_handler_state: restarted

 Variables to control the state of the `docker` service, and whether it should start on boot.
-If you're installing Docker inside a Docker container without systemd or sysvinit, you should set these to `stopped` and set the enabled variable to `no`.
+If you're installing Docker inside a distribution without an init system (e.g. inside a Docker container, WSL), set `docker_service_managed` to `false`.

     docker_install_compose: true
     docker_compose_version: "1.26.0"